 Dogs have many ways of communicating with other animals and their people.
 While verbal cues like barking or whining can help you learn more about your pup’s moods, most dogs rely on non-verbal communication.
-Dogs communicate by using body language and facial expressions to communicate—think puppy dog eyes, yawning, head tilt, etc. Generally, the same facial expression can mean different things depending on if your dog is trying to communicate with another dog or with you.
+Dogs communicate by using body language and facial expressions—think puppy dog eyes, yawning, head tilt, etc. Generally, the same facial expression can mean different things depending on if your dog is trying to communicate with another dog or with you.
 This guide will teach you about common dog facial expressions.
 Be sure to check their body language as well if you are ever confused about an exact meaning.
 Learning your pup’s signals can help dog owners communicate with their pets better.

 One expression humans produce when bored or tired is yawning.
 Dogs yawn for different reasons.
 Yawning can be a sign of stress.
 A stressed dog will yawn to calm itself.
 Your dog may also yawn if they notice you are stressed.
 Pay attention to that situation.
 If you are at the vet, your dog is likely stressed—know the critical signs of stress in dogs.
 If you just had a long walk, your dog may be tired.
 If your dog is stressed out, you can yawn to help calm them.
 This can help keep your dog calm during vet visits or similar situations.